A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Mount Bonnell

-Start your last day in Austin with an outdoor adventure: Climb Mount Bonnell at Covert Park.
+Start off with an outdoor adventure: Climb Mt.
+Bonnell at Covert Park.
 To be honest, it is not as difficult as it sounds.

 The hill is just 775-feet-high and only takes about 100 steps to ascend to the viewing deck.
 At the top, you are treated to phenomenal views of the Austin skyline, Colorado River and West Texas hills.

-Mount Bonnell is just 5 miles north of 6th St Austin – and not accessible by public transport – so unless you have car, grab an Uber or Lyft.
+Mount Bonnell is just 5 miles north of 6th St. – but not accessible by public transport – so unless you have car, grab an Uber or Lyft.

-Before heading for the hill, pick up VooDoo Donuts or stop by the Whole Foods flagship store (both on 6th Street) and enjoy a picnic breakfast with a view from the top of Mt.
-Bonnell.
+Before heading up, pick up VooDoo Donuts or stop by the Whole Foods flagship store (both on 6th Street) and enjoy a picnic breakfast with a view from the top!

 Alternative Outdoor Nature